Primary Physical Education and Sport Premium 2021/22

 Here in Educational Diversity we aim to use the funding effectively to ensure that standards of learning and achievement in PE and Sports are raised, with all children, regardless of their background.

-Swimming in Educational Diversity is extremely important with Blackpool being a seaside town.
+At Educational Diversity we recognise the importance of being able to swim, especially given that Blackpool is a seaside town.
 As a life-saving skill we encourage all of our children to achieve the swimming National expectation of 25m unaided.

 As with every subject in school, we start with a range of swimming abilities and therefore devise our program to meet these needs:

-Beginners: Build water confidence and buoyancy followed by the introduction of ifferent strokes.
+Beginners: Build water confidence and buoyancy followed by the introduction of different strokes.

 Intermediate: Introduce different strokes and the techniques that they need to complete 25m.